googlecloudrobotics/core/src/go/cmd/synk/README.md

 It has a similar intent to [Mortar](https://github.com/kontena/mortar), but synk is usable as a Golang library and has first-class support for CRDs.

+To be compatible with some of the existing charts, we allow charts to install resources to "kube-system" as the only allowed namespace outside of the chart namespace.

 ## Examples

 ```